johnpaulbalagolan/lr-wiki/Windows-Installation-Guide.md

 # Running the LR Node
 ## Push the CouchApps
-* MAKE NOTE ABOUT RUNNING AS LR USER AND USING VIRTUALENV
 1. Navigate to the **config** folder of your LR repository `cd [directory]/[LR Repository]/config`
 2. Run the command `python setup_node.py`
 3. When prompted, enter **http://localhost** as your endpoint URL